Ieditzu/WRO-2025/README.md

 - 🟩 Green traffic sign: Stay on the left side.
 - Using color detection to read the traffic signs
 - The steering logic adjust to the lane based on the detected color
-- This process is performed in real-time using the camera and Raspberry Pi
+- This process is performed in real-time using the Husky Lens

 **🅿️ Parking:**
 Locate and perform a precise parallel parking maneuver after laps.